nimt0001/CardiacNetworkComponentPredictor/README.md

-# Cardiac cis-regulatory elements predictor
+# Cardiac Network Component Predictor Using cis-Regulatory Elements (CREs)
 ## Description
 A pipeline for predicting cis-regulatory elements (CREs) in heart development and diseases